malbarmavi/DevKit/README.md

 [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) is a cookie manager.
 You can add, delete, edit, search, protect and block cookies!.

-[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)Supercharge your API workflow with Postman!
-Build, test, and document your APIs faster.

 [Full Page Screen Capture]() capture a screenshot of your current page in entirety and reliably—without requesting any extra permissions!.

 [Octotree](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc) code tree for GitHub and GitLab.

+[WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) The easiest way to identify fonts on web pages.

+[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) Supercharge your API workflow with Postman!
+Build, test, and document your APIs faster.